fermyon/developer/content/spin/v2/dynamic-configuration.md

 By default, componenets will not have access to the LLM models unless granted explicit access through the `component.ai_models` entry in the component manifest within `spin.toml`.
 See [Serverless AI](./serverless-ai-api-guide) for more details.

-## OpenTelemetry (OTEL) Observability
+## Observing Applications

-Learn how to leverage Spin's [experimental OpenTelemetry (OTEL) support](./open-telemetry-observability) to add observability to your Spin applications, enabling you to trace app interactions and improve monitoring.
+Learn how to use persistent logs and also leverage Spin's experimental OpenTelemetry (OTEL) support in the [observing applications section](./observing-apps.md).